NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/4D_MRI_via_retrospectiv_stacking/README.md

 - Gino Gulamhussene (University of Magdeburg)
 - Marko Rak (University of Magdeburg)
 - Christian Hansen (University of Magdeburg)
+- Michael Halle (Brigham and Women’s Hospital and Harvard Medical School)

 # Project Description
 Creating a program to generate 4D MRI sequences applying the retrospectiv stacking method on 2D MR slices.